BUSINESS MARKETING AND FINANCE

 Instructor- Alan Moore

-In Auto Body, we have a variety of work experiences.
+In Collision Repair, we have a variety of work experiences.
 Some examples are: taking two vehicles and making one, oil changes, tire rotations, fix and balance tires.
 We fix minor wrecks and refurbish cars, trucks and trailers.
 We also give all of our students the fundamentals of welding and use of the cutting torch.
-If you think you would enjoy painting and repairing cars, trucks, and maybe even tractors, then Auto Body is where you need to be!
-Make this program a part of your schedule for the fall.
-Hope to see you next August!
+If you think you would enjoy painting and repairing cars, trucks, and maybe even tractors, then Collision Repair is where you need to be!

 Instructors- April Holton & Twilla Richardson

 Do you have what it takes to be in the healthcare field?
-Health Ser3vices is a great way to find out.
+Health Services is a great way to find out.
 We will guide you through two years of medical technology, Anatomy and Physiology, and HOSA.
 Through job shadowing and clinicals at the hospitals and clinics, you will learn what it takes to be a professional.
-We learn proper patient interaction by visiting nursing homes where we often play bingo and checkers with the residents.
+We learn proper patient interaction by visiting nursing homes and other medical settings.
 This is a great program to help you decide on your career path in the medical field.
-In adition, you will receive 2 academic credits in Biological Sciences and 2 elective creditas a a two year completer.
+In addition, you will receive 2 academic credits in Biological Sciences and 2 elective credits as a a two year completer.
 You can sign up for Health Sciences I as a 10th or 11th grader.
-See your high school counselor to sign up.

 Instructor- Dewayne Ling

 Welders are a very important part of the construction industry.
 Welders are in demand for ship building on the coast, highway construction, bridge building, and commercial structure repair and replacement throughout Mississippi.
 New manufacturing facilities, which will require welders, are being built Columbus, Blue Springs, Yellow Creek.
-Our welding program at the CTE Center will give you a solid head start toward an excellent paying career.
-Come join our welding class and learn a skill that will help get you a great job!
+Our welding program at the CTE Center will give you a solid head start toward an excellent paying career as well as giving you the opportunity to earn NCCER Certification.

 Instructor- James Stark

-Sign up for our Residential Carpentry program in the fall.
-That statement sounds dull, but the program is very exciting.
+Our Residential Carpentry program is very exciting.
 Would you like to be an architect, contractor, or a carpenter?
 What a great feeling it would be to know that you have the skills to make repairs on your home or that you could be part of a team that builds houses, churches, and many other buildings.
-This program could provide the start you need to become an architect that designs buildings.
-Come to "The Center" in August and join a class that will give you hands on experience in all phases of construction.
+This program could provide the start you need to become an architect that designs buildings as well as giving you the opportunity to earn NCCER Certification.

 LAW AND PUBLIC SAFETY